Police Go To Wrong House, Kill Man Who 'Wasn't Wanted For Anything'

 “It was absolutely just a terrible, tragic mistake,” Memphis attorney Murray Wells, who is representing Lopez’s wife, told HuffPost on Wednesday.
 “The fact that they were on the property at all was a complete mistake.”

-The Southaven officers had a warrant for Samuel Pearman, who was accused of strangling his ex-girlfriend outside of a Tate County convenience store earlier that night, Tate County Sheriff Brad Lance told HuffPost.
+The Southaven officers were looking for Samuel Pearman, who was accused of choking his ex-girlfriend outside of a Tate County convenience store earlier that night, Tate County Sheriff Brad Lance told HuffPost.

 Lance said his responding deputies collected Pearman’s address from his ex-girlfriend and then asked Southaven officers to assist in his arrest.

-Note: CORRECTION: Due to an editing error, a previous version of this story said police had a warrant for Pearman.
-They did not, as one isn’t needed to make an arrest on domestic violence charges within 24 hours of the alleged crime.
-Language also has been amended to reflect that Pearman is alleged to have assaulted, not killed, his girlfriend.